How to cut the trauma bond off, Flourishing Hope Counseling, Kingsville, Texas

 Going no contact means going no contact.
 Examples of no contact are no texting, emailing, video chats, social media, and sending messages through other people.
 No contact means not only communication but creating physical, mental, and emotional distance between you and the abuser.

-By going no contact you can cut off the trauma bond.
+By going no contact, you can cut off the trauma bond.
 You will be able to work through the different stages of grief and healing.
-When you continue to engage with the narcissist it prevents you from fully processing your experiences, thoughts, and emotions.
+When you continue to engage with the narcissist, it prevents you from fully processing your experiences, thoughts, and emotions.
 Staying in contact with the abuse retraumatizes and victimizes you.

-If you are unable to go to no contact go to low contact.
+If you are unable to go to no contact, go to low contact.
 Choose one method of communication, and only communicate for necessary reasons.
 Limit your response and be direct in your communication.
 Do not share all of your personal details or emotions about experiences.
 The narcissist is can use that information against you to further manipulate you.

 Create Emotional and Mental Distance

 Creating an emotional and mental distance will also support you in processing your experiences.
 The emotional and mental distance allows you time to reflect.
-The distance also allows you to access the quality of the relationship.
-The distance and no contact provide room for you to recognize unhealthy patterns, and learn new behaviors.
+The distance also allows you to assess the quality of the relationship.
+The distance and no contact provide room for you to recognize unhealthy patterns and learn new behaviors.
 Having the distance will also help you to become more aware of your thoughts and feelings.

-Joy Waiting on the Other Side Healing from Narcissistic Abuse Book
+Healing from Narcissistic Abuse Book

 Start your healing process from the pain caused by the person your heart loves the most.
 Find the clarity you need to stop heartache and confusion.
 Release yourself from the hurt caused by grief and betrayal.
 This book helps you explore your unique healing journey out of narcissistic abuse.
-It’s all the most talked about parts of the healing process for you to start healing now.
+It’s all the most talked-about parts of the healing process for you to start healing now.

 Acceptance is one of the stages of grief.
-When you practice acceptance it means you are at a point in life where you acknowledge and accept the realities of your life.
+When you practice acceptance, it means you are at a point in life where you acknowledge and accept the realities of your life.
 Accepting is acknowledging the abuser is an abuser.
 The narcissist is a narcissist.
 A toxic person is a toxic person.
 Acceptance means coming to terms with the fact that the relationship between you and the narcissist is not a healthy one.
-It is not safe for you to continue to be in and a part of it for your well-being.
+It is not safe for you to continue to be a part of it for your well-being.

-I have shared in many of my books and sessions with clients acceptance does not mean you like or agree with what has or is happening.
+I have shared in many of my books and sessions with clients that acceptance does not mean you like or agree with what has or is happening.
 It means you acknowledge the experience or person for what it is.
 Coming to a place of acceptance will help you cut the trauma bond off.
 It takes practice to come to a place in your heart and mind where you will no longer be trapped in the false narrative you hoped for with the abuser.

 Validate Yourself

 Do not believe the abuser’s negative comments about you.
 The narcissist is not going to behave in a way that is in your best interest.
 They will do and say whatever it takes to keep you stuck.
-Many survivors experience high levels of narcissistic abusive manipulation.
+Many survivors experience high levels of narcissistic, abusive manipulation.
 The abuse can be presented in ways such as gaslighting, blame-shifting, criticizing, invalidating you, and a lot of other manipulation tactics.
 All of the behaviors keep you confused and stuck.

-When you are constantly abused you become untrusting of yourself and others.
+When you are constantly abused, you become untrusting of yourself and others.
 You are less likely to trust yourself and your judgments.
 Self-doubt and low confidence are additional signs of abuse.
 Validating yourself will help you increase your confidence.
 Look for your truth.
 Own your truth, and validate yourself.
 Do not let self-doubt, insecurity, fear, and especially the abuser control you.

 Receive clarity, confidence, and closure with our help